plone/documentation/docs/backend/deprecation.md

 To not break third party code imports from the old place or usage of old functions/ methods must work for while.
 Deprecated methods are usually removed with the next major release of Plone.

-Following the [semantic versioning guideline](http://semver.org) is recommended.
+Following the [semantic versioning guideline](https://semver.org) is recommended.

 ### Help Programmers, No annoyance

-Deprecation has to support the consumers of the code - the programmers using it.
+The developers should use code deprecations to support the consumers of the code.
 From their point of view, Plone core code is an API to them.
 Any change is annoying to them anyway, but they feel better if deprecation warnings are telling them what to do.